ayasrah/mahaam/mahaam-docs/docs/design/maintainability.md

 ```

 - Once reader open any feat, eg , `Task`, he read the interface and know **what are the functionalities**
+- Interfaces are contracts, they tell what are available actions, so they provide a value even class has only one implementation.

 ```C#
 public interface ITaskController